Special trajectory – ‘Speccie’

 Costs

-A 'speccie' can only be placed after successful admission and provided that an approval is given by their own school for attending classes at the KABK and related activities that are aligned with the school's programme.
+After admission, a speccie can only be placed if approval is given by an authorized person from the own school for following the lessons at the KABK and related activities of the programme.